ElChaderino/The-Squiggle-Interpreter/README.md

 Contributions are encouraged.
 Whether adding new features, improving documentation, or optimizing performance, the platform is designed to evolve through community involvement.

 Contributing

-Contributions to The Squiggle Interpreter are welcome!
-Please follow these steps:
+We encourage and welcome contributions:

-Fork the Repository.
+Fork the repository

-Create a New Branch for your feature or bugfix.
+Create a branch for your feature or fix

-Commit Your Changes with clear, descriptive messages.
+Commit with descriptive messages

-Submit a Pull Request with a detailed explanation of your changes.
+Submit a detailed pull request

-Follow the Code Style Guidelines as outlined in our CONTRIBUTING.md (if available).

 License
 This project is licensed under the GNU/GPL 3 License.
 Use, modify, and distribute this software with proper attribution.